Connect with others who understand.

 Medically reviewed by Zeba Faroqui, M.D.

-This article explores five reasons someone with lupus may have oily urine and what to do about it.
+This article looks at three possible reasons someone with lupus may have oily-looking urine — and what steps to take next.

 1. Lupus Nephritis

-Another member shared, “I don’t know about oily urine, but frothy urine with bubbles means that protein is in your urine.”
+Another member noted, “I don’t know about oily urine, but frothy urine with bubbles means that protein is in your urine.”

 Tests to rule out lupus nephritis include: